 The Dimmuborgir also features prominently in Icelandic folklore and traditions.
 According to legend, the Dimmuborgir is home to the Yule lads.
 While their nature has evolved over time, in modern times, they are mischievous creatures that function much in the same way as Santa Claus.

 There are thirteen of them, one for each of the thirteen nights before Christmas Eve.
 They are depicted as pranksters who do things like lick your spoons when you aren’t looking.
 During the Christmas season, members of the Myvatn community dress up as Yule lads and go hide in caves in the Dimmuborgir.

 Parents take their children to the Dimmuborgir to meet them (they have to shout a particular phrase for them to come out of hiding) and have an evening of pranks and small gifts.

 The ground all around Myvatn is quite warm year round from the geothermal activity.
 So much so, in fact, that it is used to bake bread.
 The famous geysir bread from Lake Myvatn is a rye bread made by burying wooden casks near a hot spring.

 This bread can supposedly be purchased in several places in Myvatn, but we found it at the Myvatn nature baths.
 It is also quite likely that it can be purchased elsewhere in Iceland.
-While we did not see it for sale anywhere else, when we were in the western fjords at a farm the specialized in making Hakarl, they had it to eat while sampling the Hakarl.

 It is a very dense loaf with a strong flavor.
 It is an intense rye, with fruity tones to it.
 It is certainly not for everyone.
 Jacob enjoyed it, after getting used to it, but I didn’t.